mwmosca/NeuralNetwork/README.md

 (default n_epochs is 1)

--learning_rate lr: a positive number that functions as a multiplier for the weight gradients before the connection weights are updated
+-learning_rate lr: a positive number that serves as a multiplier for the weight gradient for each connection weight in the network

-(default learning_rate is 0.0001)
+(default learning_rate is 0.0002)

--regularization_parameter rp: a non-negative number that functions as a multiplier for the regularization component of the weight gradients before the connection weights are updated
+-regularization_parameter rp: a non-negative number that serves as a multiplier for the regularization component of the weight gradient for each connection weight in the network

 (default regularization_parameter is 0.0)